Anchormen/snacks-hacks-openpose/README.md

 The following command will build an image with the tag snacks-hacks-openpose:latest.
 There are 2 flavors, CPU or GPU (Cuda10):

-`docker build -t snacks-hacks-openpose:latest docker build -t poselogoslap:latest https://raw.githubusercontent.com/Anchormen/snacks-hacks-openpose/{BRANCH}/Dockerfile.cpu`
+`docker build -t snacks-hacks-openpose:latest https://raw.githubusercontent.com/Anchormen/snacks-hacks-openpose/{BRANCH}/Dockerfile.cpu`

 or for GPU: